P-p-H-d/mlib/README.md

 operations done on the list (except if it is removed).

 The type oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR).
-If there is no given oplist, the default oplist for standard C type is used or a globally registered oplist is used if there is one available.
+If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used if there is one available.
 The created methods use the operators to init, set and clear the contained object.